 United Technologies' Sikorsky cancels shutdown-related furloughs

-NEW YORK Oct 6 (Reuters) - Military contractor Sikorsky Aircraft, a division of United Technologies Corp, has canceled temporary layoffs that had been scheduled to start on Monday, due to the U.S. government shutdown, spokesman Paul Jackson said on Sunday.
+NEW YORK (Reuters) - Military contractor Sikorsky Aircraft, a division of United Technologies Corp (UTX.N), has canceled temporary layoffs that had been scheduled to start on Monday, due to the U.S. government shutdown, spokesman Paul Jackson said on Sunday.

-The move, reported earlier by the Wall Street Journal, came in the wake of the decision by Defense Secretary Chuck Hagel to recall most of its own furloughed civilian workers.
+The move, reported earlier by the Wall Street Journal, came in the wake of the decision by Defense Secretary Chuck Hagel to recall most of the Pentagon's own furloughed civilian workers.

 Sikorsky, a large military contractor that makes Black Hawk and Seahawk helicopters and other aircraft for all five branches of the U.S. armed forces, had announced last week that it would lay off nearly 2,000 workers beginning Monday, and possibly as many as 5,000 if the shutdown continued into November.

 Sikorsky's Jackson called Hagel's decision "a surprise," and termed the company's cancellation of furloughs "great news."

 Other big defense contractors adopted a wait-and-see attitude.

 Gordon Johndroe, vice president of worldwide media relations of Lockheed Martin Corp (LMT.N), said "it's too early to tell" whether the company will carry out plans, announced last week, to furlough some 3,000 employees beginning on Monday.
 "We'll continue to be in close contact with the Pentagon and are hopeful that our programs and contracts can move forward."